 You can also be alerted in the same way if the drive contains more or less data than a specified value.
 This last option is useful for inventory management: if your drive contains a small amount of data, maybe it could be moved to another disk to free up the drive in question for other data.
 The option to alert if the drive space changes can alert if the drive space increases, decreases, or changes in either direction since the last check.
 It's a great way to get notified when someone dumps a large number of files on a server or when someone intentionally or unintentionally deletes a large number of files.
 You can monitor changes in drive space based on either percentage or amount of change, increase, or decrease.

 In this tutorial, we showed you how to use the Drive Space Event Monitor to begin monitoring drive space in a variety of ways.
 We explained what protocol to use, how to select drives, and went over the settings and how to use them.
 We showed you how to monitor by percentage and/or by space available as well as how to detect changes in drive space by increase or decrease.
+Refer to our Drive Space Event Monitor reference guide for more documentation on this event monitor.
 Stay tuned in the coming days and weeks for more tutorials on related topics!More Tutorials